 Renewal Project Scoring: Applicants will be scored on project design; description of how the project continues to address community needs; budget appropriateness and accuracy; project match; CoC participation; community collaboration; performance measurements, and timely spending of HUD funds.
-20% of a renewal project's score will be based on HMIS data quality and CoC participation.
+10% of a renewal project's score will be based on HMIS data quality and 64% of scoring which is based on performance measurements.
 Please contact the HMIS Coordinator if you have questions about your data quality.